 When it did, it made quite the splash and was quickly adopted by consumers.

 In just two months after their launch, they had surpassed 100,000 users.
 Here’s their CEO and Co-Founder Eddie Behringer making the announcement on LinkedIn:

 Overall, Copper is a great debit card for teens of the modern world.
-Copper offers more convenient ways to pay and transfer money than many debit cards and apps for teens out there, and it doesn’t charge hidden fees.
+Copper offers more convenient ways to pay and transfer money than many debit cards and apps for teens out there, and it doesn’t charge any subscription fees.
 This free debit card also comes with many complimentary educational resources.
 So to really get the most out of Copper, you and your teen should take advantage of the financial literacy resources available to you.